umkoin/umkoin/doc/JSON-RPC-interface.md

 umkoin-cli -named createwallet mywallet load_on_startup=true
 ```

+`umkoin rpc` can also be substituted for `umkoin-cli -named`, and is a newer alternative.

 ## Versioning

 The RPC interface might change from one major version of Umkoin Core to the